git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 * MPC X: Hold Shift and use the cursor buttons.
 * MPC Live I/II / One: Hold Shift and use the Bank buttons.

 To launch a clip from the 4x4 Session Matrix, press the corresponding pad on your MPC.
+This depends on the clip launch and launch release settings (Bitwig only).

 You can also use the pads to launch scenes.
 To toggle between launching clips and scenes:

 * MPC X: Press the XYFX button.